What are Carbohydrates?

 - Carbohydrates are the precursors for many organic substances such as amino acids and perform numerous roles in living organisms.

-- Carbohydrates such as glycoproteins and glycolipids are the component of the cell membrane.
+- Carbohydrates such as glycoproteins and glycolipids are the components of the cell membrane.
 Therefore, they participate in various cellular functions such as cell growth, adhesion, and fertilization.

 - Carbohydrates are the structural components of many organisms.
 These include the cellulose (fiber) of plants, the exoskeleton of some insects, and the cell wall of microorganisms.